Matheme and mathematics. On the main concepts of the philosophy of Alain Badiou

 \section{Introduction}

-``Being and event'' is an ontological theory of the effect of event, it is a science of the possibility of a novelty that breaks with being's determinants.
-Its existence can never be decided once and for all, because the occurrence of an event is always an intervention: its ultimate source lies in a decision of the subject who is constituted in this act.
-As a result, a post-evental truth enters being.
-It is infinite and indiscernible, which means that it cannot be described in terms of authoritative knowledge.
-It modifies the situation by overruling some elements of knowledge, and making other veridical.
-Even though a truth cannot be accessed in its entirety, the subject supporting a procedure of truth can decide that something belongs to its realm.
-These gestures of fidelity give rise to the subject language, which forces statements describing the state of affairs after the occurrence of an event.
+``Being and event'' is an ontological theory of the \emph{effect} of event, it is a science of the possibility of novelty that breaks with being’s determinants.
+Its existence can never be decided once and for all, because the occurrence of an event is always an \emph{intervention}: its ultimate source lies in a decision of the subject who is constituted in this act.
+As a result, a post-evental \emph{truth} enters being.
+It is \emph{udecidable} and \emph{indiscernible}, which means that it cannot be grounded nor described in terms of authoritative knowledge.
+It modifies the situation by overruling some elements of knowledge, and making other \emph{veridical}.
+Even though a truth cannot be accessed in its entirety, the subject supporting a \emph{procedure of truth} can decide that something belongs to its realm.
+These \emph{gestures of fidelity} give rise to the \emph{subject language}, which forces statements describing the state of affairs after the occurrence of an event.

-These are the core concepts of Badiou's philosophy of event in a nutshell.
-However --- and that is perhaps the most striking feature of ``Being and event'' --- all of its fundamental categories have a mathematical character, and main theses of this book derive from subtle and quite technical considerations based on the area of mathematics called set theory.
+These are the core concepts of Badiou’s philosophy of event in a nutshell.
+However --- and that is perhaps the most striking feature of ``Being and Event'' --- all of its fundamental categories have a mathematical character, and the main theses of this book derive from subtle and quite technical considerations based on the area of mathematics called set theory.
 Eventually, the science of event turns out to be the result of an investigation into set theory, understood as ontology, or rather proved to be ontology, i.e. the theory of ``being qua being''.

-In this paper, I am mostly concerned with consistency of mathematical aspects of Badiou's analysis, as well as some of its philosophical consequences in certain strictly defined key aspects.
-It is an important reservation, as a large part of Badiou's thought can be presented without referring to any technical terms.
-Many of its categories --- such as event itself, subject, fidelity, the void or the excess --- are well rooted in the language of contemporary philosophy.
+In this paper, I am mostly concerned with the consistency of mathematical aspects of Badiou’s analysis, as well as some of its philosophical consequences in certain strictly defined key aspects.
+It is an important reservation, as a large part of Badiou’s thought can be presented without referring to any technical terms.
+Many of its categories --- such as event itself, subject, fidelity, the void or excess --- are well rooted in the language of contemporary philosophy.